-Frequently asked questions about nematode application
+Frequently asked questions about nematodes

 Some have sworn by them for years, others have never heard of them: nematodes.
 These tiny nematodes are found all over the world and are among the most species-rich creatures of all.
 Some of them have the ability to control harmful insects in the home and garden.
 We produce and sell these nematodes as biological pesticides.
 Nematodes offer a natural solution to a variety of problems in both professional and hobby gardening.
 Here we answer the most frequently asked questions.